Moving to France

 When we asked expats and global nomads about the quality of medical care in France, they replied:

 "Healthcare services in France are provided by a public healthcare system, known as the French Social Security system.
 This system is funded by contributions from employers and employees, as well as by the government.
 The quality of public healthcare in France is generally considered to be very good, with access to a wide range of services, including preventive care, hospital care, and specialist care.
 Foreign residents in France are eligible to use the public healthcare system, although they may need to pay a fee for certain services.
-Expats in France can use the public healthcare system by registering with the French Social Security system and paying the required contributions," commented one expat who moved to France.
+Expats in France can use the public healthcare system by registering with the French Social Security system and paying the required contributions," said one expat living in France.

 What are medical services in France like?